Sean-Pereira-945/academic-faq-chatbot-frcrce/README.md

 ```cmd
 python evaluate.py
 ```
-- Runs a curated set of academic FAQs.
+- Runs a curated set of finance-focused questions.
 - Measures response latency, length, and fallback frequency.
 - Saves `evaluation_results_YYYYMMDD_HHMMSS.csv` and a matching `.json` in the working directory.
 - Pass `include_manual=True` within `run_full_evaluation` to record 1–5 relevance scores for a sample of queries.